seanscloud/Cloud-Resume-Challenge/README.md

 #Added title to change the name on the browser tab.
 Modified the original index and stylesheet to include elements from v2.
 Might keep working with it while I practice using flex on v2.

+Created function and uploaded it to Azure and Github.